mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Tell me!" he begged, "I'll bring Liffa back!
 I'll disperse the blockade!
 W-Whatever you want."

-"No," She responded without pause, "You have forsaken your confidence, and sullied the name of senator.
+"No," She responded without pause, "You have forsaken your confidence, and sullied the name of fidelant.
 Your secrets end here."

 "Wait!"